RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `1.2`
 * `itemRotation` - type: FLOAT
     - Angle in degrees that the item should be rotated.
 This value should be positive if the `itemRotationOrigin` X axis has a negative value, and it should be negative if the `itemRotationOrigin` X axis has a positive value, otherwise the wheel will rotate in the wrong direction.
-    - This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".
+    - This property applies when `type` is `horizontal_wheel` or `vertical_wheel`
     - Default is `7.5`
 * `itemRotationOrigin` - type: NORMALIZED_PAIR
-    - Point around which the item will be rotated.
+    - Point around which the items will be rotated.
 The X axis of this property is the distance from the left side of the item to the center of the wheel in multiples of the size defined by the `itemSize` X axis.
 So if for instance the itemSize X axis is set to 0.2 and itemRotationOrigin is set to -2, then the center of the wheel will be at a -0.4 distance from the left side of the item.
 In other words, if specifying a negative number the item will be located on the right side of the carousel, i.e. the wheel will be to the left and if specifying a positive number the wheel will be to the right.
 Note again that this is calculated from the left side of the item, so to get an identically sized wheel as the -2 wheel just mentioned you need to define 3 as the value rather than 2 if you want the wheel to the right side of the item.
-This is not an error but due to the way that the coordinates are calculated.
+This is not an error but due to the way that coordinates are calculated.
 The Y axis should normally be left at `0.5` or you may get some weird results.
 It is however possible to use this axis value creatively if you know what you are doing.
-    - This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".
+    - This property applies when `type` is `horizontal_wheel` or `vertical_wheel`
     - Default is `-3 0.5`
 * `itemAxisHorizontal` - type: BOOLEAN
-    - If `type` has been set to "horizontal_wheel" or "vertical_wheel" then the items are normally rotated towards the center of the wheel as defined by `itemRotation` and `itemRotationOrigin`.
+    - Wheel carousel items are normally rotated towards the center of the wheel as defined by `itemRotation` and `itemRotationOrigin`.
 But if enabling this property the items will not get rotated along their own axis, meaning they will retain their original horizontal orientation regardless of their position along the wheel.
-Make sure that `itemVerticalAlignment` is set to `center` when using this attribute or you'll get some strange alignment issues.
+Make sure that `itemVerticalAlignment` is set to `center` when using this property or you'll get strange alignment issues.
+    - This property applies when `type` is `horizontal_wheel` or `vertical_wheel`
     - Default is `false`
+* `itemAxisRotation` - type: FLOAT
+    - Angle in degrees that the items should be rotated around their own axis.
+Note that this does not work well with reflections as these are rotated too which does not look right.
+    - This property applies when `type` is `horizontal` or `vertical`
+    - Default is `0`
 * `imageInterpolation` - type: STRING
     - Interpolation method to use when scaling images.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 The effect of this property is primarily visible for raster graphic images, but it has a limited effect also when using scalable vector graphics (SVG) images as these are rasterized at a set resolution and then scaled using the GPU.
     - Valid values are `nearest` or `linear`